 What are your language learning goals?
 Not sure yet?
 Take a moment to sit down and think about them.
 This article will still be here when you get back.

 Got ’em?
 Good.
 Write them down and stick them somewhere you’ll see them often.

 Now that you’ve established what your goals are, take a look at the resources that you’ve been using.
 Are they helping you work towards those goals?

 If not, get rid of them and spend some time finding (or creating) resources that a better suited to helping you work towards your goals.
-If they are helping you, then make sure they are one of those 3-4 resources that you’re working with regularly.
+It will be worth spending that time once you have them.
+If the tools you already have are helping you, then make sure they are one of those 3-4 resources that you’re working with regularly.